 In addition to X-rays and ultrasound, several other diagnostic procedures can be conducted, such as MRIs, plus of course a full patient evaluation and history.

-Orthopedic Surgeon in Boca Raton – Did you know these 3 things about a Reconstructive Spine Surgery?
+Orthopaedic Surgeon in Boca Raton – Did you know you can protect your spine by doing these 5 things?